mena-p/Thermal-Updraft-Environment/README.md

 # Before starting...
-Ensure you are running Matlab and Simulink version 2024b and have installed the [Aerospace Blockset](https://ch.mathworks.com/products/aerospace-blockset.html), the [Aerospace Toolbox](https://ch.mathworks.com/products/aerospace-toolbox.html), the [Curve Fitting Toolbox](https://ch.mathworks.com/products/curvefitting.html), the [Mapping Toolbox](https://www.mathworks.com/products/mapping.html), and the [Global Optimization Toolbox](https://www.mathworks.com/products/global-optimization.html).
+Ensure you are running Matlab and Simulink version 2024b and have installed the [Aerospace Blockset](https://ch.mathworks.com/products/aerospace-blockset.html), the [Aerospace Toolbox](https://ch.mathworks.com/products/aerospace-toolbox.html), the [Curve Fitting Toolbox](https://ch.mathworks.com/products/curvefitting.html), the [Mapping Toolbox](https://www.mathworks.com/products/mapping.html), the [Optimization Toolbox](https://ch.mathworks.com/products/optimization.html), and the [Global Optimization Toolbox](https://www.mathworks.com/products/global-optimization.html).
-Clone the repository to your machine.

 # Using the environment
 Double-click the ThermalUpdraftModel.prj project file to open the project.
 This will open the GUI, the Simulink model, and the data inspector.

-You can use the GUI to set up the simulation.
-Load an IGC file, run the automatic thermal detection or add thermals manually, and search for atmospheric soundings on the day of the flight.
-Select at least one sounding from the table and send the data to the model.

-Run the model and visualize the simulation's output in the simulation data inspector or in the Simulation tab of the GUI.

-If you wish to run the model directly using sensor data instead, do the setup normally but run the prepare_sensor_data.m script at the end (found in the Data preparation directory).
-The sensor data should be in the same format as the "pedro_csv" file Leo created.
-It can be found in the Raw data folder.
-Then, select the "use flight test data" variant of the sensor model, and run the simulation normally.

-The thermal detection algorithm should be implemented in the "SoarSense" block.

 Note: ALWAYS launch and use the GUI from the root directory of the project.
+Also, you'll need internet access when loading a flight for the first time so that IGRA data can be downloaded.
 An in-depth explanation of the GUI can be found on chapter 3 of the thesis.

+## Setup
+You can use the GUI (the window titled "Soarsense") to set up the simulation.
+Begin by clicking the 'Load Flight' button and select an .igc or .mat file in the Flights/ folder to load a flight.
+Then, place thermals at the desired locations with the detect, add, remove, and remove all thermals buttons.
+Search for atmospheric soundings on the day of the flight using the "find sounding" button.
+This can take a while on the first time a flight is loaded, since the IGRA station files need to be downloaded.
+You can monitor the progress on the command window.
+Soundings will appear in the table in the GUI.
+Select at least one of them and click the "send to model" button.

+Run the model and visualize the predicted and actual thermal directions in the Simulation tab of the GUI.
+You can also click any of the logged signals or the file "Data Inspector.mldatx to open the simulation data inspector.

+The thermal detection algorithm should be implemented in the "SoarSense" block.

+## Running with flight test data
+If you wish to run the model directly using sensor data instead, do the setup as above but run the prepare_sensor_data.m script at the end (found in the Data preparation directory).
+Note: if you are using another file than the one provided, it should be in the same format as the "pedro_csv" file Leo created.
+It can be found in the Raw data folder.
+Then, open the simulink model and left click the sensor variant subsystem and click "block parameters".
+Set the "use flight test data" variant of the sensor model to true and all other to false.
+Run the simulation normally.

 # Improving the thermal model fits
 The fit_thermal.mlx script can be used to improve the thermal model derived in chapter 5 of the thesis.
 It includes the necessary instructions.
 You will find it in the data preparation directory.

 # Re-tuning the sensor models
 To re-tune the sensor models, use the tuneSensors.m script found in the Sensor directory.
+The script contains the necessary instructions.

-The sounding data used to tune can be extracted from a sounding using the GUI, and the sensor data should be provided in the same format as the file created by Leo, "pedro_csv", found in the raw data directory.
+Note: if you wish to use other sounding data to tune the sensor, you can use the GUI to find and download the necessary data.
+If you're using other sensor data than the one included, it should be in the same format as the file created by Leo, "pedro_csv", found in the raw data directory.